Early Coronavirus Testing Restrictions Led To Some Big ER Bills

 Then things got strange.
 Campbell says the doctor then turned to him and said, "I've called the ER next door, and you need to go there.
 This is a matter of public health.
 They're expecting you."

-It was March 3, and no one had an inkling yet of just how bad the COVID-19 pandemic would become in the U.S.
+It was March 3, and no one had an inkling yet of just how bad the COVID-19 pandemic would become in the United States.

 At the JFK Medical Center near his home in Boynton Beach, Fla., staffers met him in protective gear, then ran a battery of tests — including bloodwork, a chest X-ray and an electrocardiogram — before sending him home.
-But because he had not traveled to China — a leading criterion at the time for coronavirus testing — Campbell was not swabbed for the virus.
+Because he had not traveled to China — a leading criterion at the time for coronavirus testing — Campbell was not swabbed for the coronavirus.

 A $2,777 bill for the emergency room visit came the next month.